The Concise Biography of Prof. Ferdinand Porsche

 Prof. Porsche himself supervised the construction of the assembly lines.
 In the meantime, though, the Type 32 design’s development continued, evolving into the Typ 60, which was set for production once the factory was finished.

-However, World War II erupted, delaying assembly for several years in the city which is known today as Wolfsburg, where the Volkswagen Company is headquartered and still operates manufacturing and assembly halls today.
+However, World War II erupted, delaying assembly for several years in the city which is known today as Wolfsburg.
+This is where the Volkswagen Company is headquartered and still operates manufacturing and assembly halls today.

-It’s interesting (read: catastrophic) to note at this point that Volkswagen pretty much owns Porsche now, a potentially terminal state of affairs for Porsche’s independence — that is, Porsche’s autonomy over evolutionary design could very well become a thing of the past.
+It’s interesting to note that today Volkswagen pretty much owns Porsche now, a potentially terminal state of affairs for Porsche’s independence — that is, Porsche’s autonomy over evolutionary design could very well become a thing of the past.

 Reaping What He’s Sown